 White Wine Making Process for White Dry Wines in Tanks

-Preventing the development of reductive aromas of wines in large tanks is a difficult task.
+Preventing the development of reductive aromas in wines in large tanks is a difficult task.
 If the first flow was made before unpleasant odors appeared, there is no great risk of H2S occurring.

 During all stages of care, the content of free SO2 wine in the lees should be maintained, namely between 20 and 25 mg / L. In order to improve the stability of the wine, it should be stored in barriques or tanks in the described conditions until the end of spring.